kgann/hash_rollup/README.md

 ### Ruby Hash Extension
 -----------------------

-Provides a way to merge two hashes and retain all values that belonged to duplicate keys
+Provides a way to merge two hashes and retain all values that belong to duplicate keys

 Think of it as a 'soft' merge